kevinoh45TuD/pp2_card_games/README.md

 The website was tested on various devices using a different browser for each device.

-- Desktop Computer : Opera
+- Windows Computer : Opera
-- Tablet : Microsoft Edge
+- Huawei Tablet : Microsoft Edge
 - Pixel 6 : Google Chrome

 | Feature being tested                                        | Expected Outcome                               | Testing Performed                | Result |